timofei7/Ambient-Light-with-Hue/README.md

 //Developed by Rajarshi Roy and James Bruce
 //Modified by Xubin Chen
 //Modified by Jip Roos (Multiple Lights, different colors)
+//Modified by Tim Tregubov (simpler more robust codes)

 Procedures to get this software running: